Generic Name: multivitamins with l-methylfolate and fluoride (muhl-tee-VYE-ta-min/meth-ill-FOE-late/FLOOR-ide)

 Brand Name: Examples include Tri-Vi-Flor and Poly-Vi-Flor

-Tri-Vi-Flor drops is used for:
+Tri-Vi-Flor drops are used for:

 Treating or preventing low levels of vitamins and minerals in the body.
 It is also used to prevent cavities in children when the amount of fluoride in the water supply is too low.

-Tri-Vi-Flor drops is a vitamin and mineral supplement.
+Tri-Vi-Flor drops are a vitamin and mineral supplement.
 It works by providing extra vitamins and minerals to the body when you do not get enough from your diet.
 Fluoride strengthens the teeth and decreases the effects of acid and bacteria on the teeth.

 Do NOT use Tri-Vi-Flor drops if: